IslamMohamedMosaad/IslamMohamedMosaad.github.io/_posts/2020-05-28-Mixed-Precision-Training.md

 Fig. 1 : half precision floating point format.
 </p>

-**It divided into three modules:**
+**Divided Into three Modules**
 1. The bit number 15 is the sign bit.
-2. the bists for 10 to 14  are the exponent.
+2. The bists for 10 to 14  are the exponent.
-3. the final 10 bits are the fraction.
+3. The final 10 bits are the fraction.

-**The value for this representation is calculated as shown below**
+**The values for this representation is calculated as shown below**

 <p align="center">
 <img align="center"  src="../assets/img/1*2SF0OFMsC606KSDaVtBAdg.png">